Inside the big, messy business of empathy

 Danielle Krettek is used to navigating the contradictions of the technology world.
 When she joined Google, she came to the notoriously engineering-led company with a radical idea.
 Having spent her earlier career working as a designer and researcher at Nike and Apple, she’d noticed how technology—despite its makers’ best intentions—often ignored users’ emotional well-being in return for efficiency and functionality.
 At Google, she wanted to bring an element of humanity to the company’s products.

 “I was seeing how technology ignores this whole emotional layer of our human experience,” she told me over the phone from her office in Mountain View, California.
-“I’ve noticed that the intuitive interaction of multitouch and the appverse has led to very simple, very light, and deeply functionally-led experiences.
+“I’ve noticed that the intuitive interaction of multitouch and the appverse has led to very simple, very light, and deeply functionally led experiences.
 And the thing that’s glaringly missing for me is all of the emotional experience.
 Now that technology is wall-to-wall and in every nook and cranny of our lives, it’s just radically insufficient.”

 A few years ago, Krettek started Google’s Empathy Lab, a multidisciplinary team that works mostly within the company’s AI and Machine Learning team, but also acts as a roving research group that advocates for users’ emotional well-being across various product teams.
 Krettek safeguards specifics around the kinds of projects the Empathy Lab works on, but right now most of her lab’s resources go toward helping machine learning engineers “build humanity” into their training models and algorithms for voice assistants.
 “We work in a group of 600 or 700 people doing lots of different things, and what I tend to do is kind of be the human inspiration,” she explained.

-That companies like Google are willing to throw money at building products with an emotional conscience is, on one hand, an admission of what’s been sorely lacking in all of our habit-forming, thumb-swiping interactions with tech products for the past decade.
+That companies like Google are willing to throw money at building products with an emotional conscience is, on the one hand, an admission of what’s been sorely lacking in all of our habit-forming, thumb-swiping interactions with tech products for the past decade.
 But it’s also a reaction to the way technology itself is changing.
 As apps become more personalized and predictive, and voice assistants more pervasive, Krettek’s work is a small but important effort that will help technology slide even more seamlessly into every aspect of our lives.

 Other big tech companies have begun to catch on, too.
-Nokia Bell Labs, the research center famous for inventing the transistor, has spent the last couple of years investing time and money in developing wearable technology that will help people communicate more empathically.
+Nokia Bell Labs, the research center famous for inventing the transistor, has spent the past couple of years investing time and money into developing wearable technology that will help people communicate more empathically.
 Marcus Weldon, Bell Labs’ president, believes that most of the world’s problems are solvable by facilitating a deeper connection than what’s currently possible with phones and computers.

 “We’ve become isolated in little silos of existence,” he told me for a story I previously reported for Wired magazine about the company.
-“What’s lacking is state transfer between individuals so you can actually feel how they feel.”
+“What’s lacking is state transfer between individuals, so you can actually feel how they feel.”
 Bell Labs’ solution, called The Sleeve, is like a souped-up Apple Watch that’s able to measure biometric data like heart rate and perspiration, then translate that information into more emotionally rich messages communicated through haptic feedback.
 Eventually, this form of “sixth sense” technology could be embedded into more of our devices, layering the world with a heightened sense of emotion.

 We’re already seeing that happen in some form, on a much smaller scale.
-For Krettek’s part, she’s spent the last couple of years with Google Assistant’s personality team, which is responsible for imbuing a sense of humanness in products like Google Home or Google Assistant.
+For Krettek’s part, she’s spent the past couple of years with Google Assistant’s personality team, which is responsible for imbuing a sense of humanness into products like Google Home or Google Assistant.
 Krettek describes herself as helping engineers, product managers, writers, and scientists to better understand the nuances of human sentiment, which can make the difference between a technology product sounding creepy or comforting.
 The way she sees it, technology is unavoidable for most people, and it’s only going to become more intimately embedded in our lives.
 The defining challenges of contemporary UX design is to ensure that people interact with technology in a way that feels natural (if not quite yet human), and that technology interacts with people in a way that feels respectful of their time, emotions, and privacy.
 “I think we’re moving into a new wave for a new era, where it’s actually about ‘design feeling’ instead of ‘design thinking,'” she said.

 Krettek’s idealism is echoed by many of empathy’s biggest advocates, who say the word’s sudden preponderance is inherently good.
 “In my view, if empathy becomes more ubiquitous, that’s probably not going to be a bad thing for anybody,” Sub Rosa’s Ventura said.

 There’s plenty of reason to believe that a more empathetic world could solve some of the problems caused by blind self-interest.
 But practicing personal empathy is different from selling it as a marketing tool that can be learned and honed for the betterment of the bottom line.
-In the last few years, empathy has garnered some vocal opponents in the design world, who argue the concept is self-serving, narrow-minded, and used as a crutch in the design process.
+In the past few years, empathy has garnered some vocal opponents in the design world, who argue the concept is self-serving, narrow-minded, and used as a crutch in the design process.
 These failures can lead to designing products that solve only a small subset of users’ issues and ignore the wider implications of designing with empathy.

 “We should think of ourselves as empathetic people within an empathetic practice,” said design consultant Thomas Wendt, who wrote a piece for the ethnography website EPIC titled “Empathy as Faux Ethics.”
 “But I don’t know—for me, that’s as far as it goes.
 Anything beyond that becomes sort of a commodification of empathy, which feels very counterintuitive and frankly, just kind of icky.”